 On June 3, 2016, the Corporation changed the structure of the loan agreement with Pala.
-The Corporation executed the amendment of its existing subordinated loan facility into the Pala Convertible Facility.
+The Corporation executed the amendment of its existing subordinated loan facility into the Pala Convertible Facility ("convertible facility").

 Pala advanced a further \$5,000, such that an aggregate principal amount of \$27,090 was outstanding under the Pala Convertible Facility as at June 3, 2016.
 The interest rate of the convertible facility increased from 10% to 12% per annum.
-The Pala Convertible Facility will mature and be payable on the earliest of (1) January 10, 2018; (2) the date when outstanding amounts under the Red Kite Loan Agreement are paid in full; or (3) when a change of control occurs.
+Interest will not be paid in cash and will accrue monthly.
+The Pala Convertible Facility will mature and be payable on the earliest of (1) December 31, 2017; (2) the date when outstanding amounts under the Red Kite Loan Agreement are paid in full; or (3) when a change of control occurs.

 All outstanding amounts under the convertible facility may be prepaid in full by the Corporation with payment of the following early repayment fee ("Prepayment Fee") equivalent to: 25% of outstanding amounts to be prepaid, if prepayment is made prior to December 31, 2016; and 35% of outstanding amounts to be prepaid, if prepayment is made between January 1, 2017 and December 31, 2017.
 The Prepayment Fee will be applicable on any repayment of the convertible facility prior to December 31, 2017.
+In December 2016, Pala agreed an amendment to the convertible facility that amended the maturity date to January 10, 2018.

 Pala may elect to convert the principal amount and any accrued and unpaid interest under the convertible facility, including the Prepayment Fee, if applicable, in full or in part, at the Conversion Price, into common shares in the capital of the Corporation at any time up to the maturity date or upon any voluntary prepayment by the Corporation.
-The Conversion Price is CAD\$0.69 per share, which represents a 15% premium to the 20-day volume-weighted average price ("VWAP") of the common shares of the Corporation immediately prior to signing of the convertible facility agreement.
+The Conversion Price is \$0.69 CAD per share, which represents a 15% premium to the June 2016 public equity share offering price of \$0.60 CAD per share.